wagnerra23/Docs/Técnica/Manuais_de_Usuário/Aplicativos/Venda.md

-ome do Módulo / Nome do Aplicativo - Documentação de Aplicativo
+Nome do Módulo / Nome do Aplicativo - Documentação de Aplicativo

 Identificação do Aplicativo:
 Nome do Aplicativo: